-Department for Transport announces £20 million for zero emission road freight trials
+Department for Transport announces funding for zero-emission road freight trials

 Intelligent Energy is pleased to announce it will participate in one of the successful projects, the H2GVMids feasibility study.
 The study will be led by EDF Energy’s R&D UK Centre and will focus on understanding the use of hydrogen and fuel cells for powering 44 tonne trucks, with the Midlands considered as a trial area.

-Intelligent Energy has recently launched the IE-Drive HD, a modular high power fuel cell system for the heavy duty vehicle sector, so is well placed to participate in the study and warmly welcomes this collaborative approach to assess a Midlands use case for 44 tonne zero emission hydrogen trucks.
+Intelligent Energy has recently launched the IE-DRIVE HD, a modular high power zero-emission fuel cell system for the heavy duty vehicle sector, so is well placed to participate in the study and warmly welcomes this collaborative approach to assess a Midlands use case for 44 tonne zero emission hydrogen trucks.

 The full DfT announcement is available here: https://www.gov.uk/government/news/road-freight-goes-green-with-20-million-funding-boost